nilesc/Long-Structured-Debate-Generation-and-Evaluation/README.md

 # debatesim
 debatesim is a project aiming to use deep learning techniques to help a program learn to make meaningful arguments in response to a prompt.
+It is based on the [fairseq](https://github.com/facebookresearch/fairseq) project.

 # Scraping Instructions